-Notes to the Financial Statements For the years ended December 31, 2016 and 2015 (Expressed in Canadian dollars)
+Notes to the Financial Statements For the years ended December, 2017 and 2016 (Expressed in Canadian dollars)

-(g) New standards and interpretations not yet adopted (continued)
+(q) New standards and interpretations not yet adopted (continued)

 - In May 2014, IASB issued IFRS 15 Revenue from Contracts with Customers.
 The core principle of the new standard is for companies to recognize revenue to depict the transfer of goods or services to customers in amounts that reflect the consideration (that is, payment) to which the company expects to be entitled in exchange for those goods or services.
 The new standard will also result in enhanced disclosures about revenue, provide guidance for transactions that were not previously addressed comprehensively (for example, service revenue and contract modifications) and improve guidance for multiple-element arrangements.
 The new standard is effective for annual periods beginning on or after January 1, 2018.
 Earlier application is permitted.
 IFRS 15 supersedes the following standards: IAS 11 Construction Contracts, IAS 18 Revenue, IFRIC 13 Customer Loyalty Programmes, IFRIC 15 Agreements for the Construction of Real Estate, IFRIC 18 Transfers of Assets from Customers, and SIC-31 Revenue-Barter Transactions Involving Advertising Services. - Effective for annual periods beginning on or after January 1, 2019, IFRS 16 Leases was issued by the IASB in January 2016 and will replace IAS 17 Leases.
 IFRS 16 introduces a single accounting model for lessees and for all leases with a term of more than 12 months, unless the underlying asset is of low value.
 A lessee will be required to recognize a right-of-use asset, representing its right to use the underlying asset, and a lease liability, representing its obligation to make lease payments.
 The accounting treatment for lessors will remain largely the same as under IAS 17.
-Earlier application is permitted only if the Company early adopts IFRS 15. - On January 7, 2016, the IASB issued Disclosure Initiative (amendments to IAS 7).
-The amendments apply prospectively for annual periods beginning on or after January 1, 2017.
-Earlier application is permitted.
-The amendments require disclosures that enable users of financial statements to evaluate changes in liabilities arising from financial activities, including both changes arising from cash flow and non-cash changes.
-The Company intends to adopt the amendments to IAS 7 in its financial statements for the annual period beginning on January 1, 2017.
+Earlier application is permitted only if the Company early adopts IFRS 15.

 The Company is currently evaluating the impact of the above mentioned standards on its financial statements.
+IFRS 15 may impact the timing of revenue for the awards management revenue stream.